eBay/tsv-utils/docs/ToolReference.md

 * Fields specified by `--f|fields` and `--e|exclude` cannot overlap.
 * When `--f|fields` and `--e|exclude` are used together, the effect is to specify `--rest last`.
 This can be overridden by specifying `--rest first`.
 * Each input line must be long enough to contain all fields specified with `--f|fields`.
 This is not necessary for `--e|exclude` fields.
+* Specifying names of fields containing special characters may require escaping the special characters.
+See [Field syntax](#field-syntax) for details.

 **Examples:**
 ```